linode/apl-core/docs/BATS.md

 ## Where can I find BATS?

-The otomi/tools:1.4.10 includes the [bats framework](https://github.com/bats-core/bats-core), including libraries [bats-assert](https://github.com/ztombol/bats-assert), [bats-file](https://github.com/ztombol/bats-support) and [bats-support](https://github.com/ztombol/bats-support).
+The otomi/tools:1.4.10 or newer includes the [bats framework](https://github.com/bats-core/bats-core), including libraries [bats-assert](https://github.com/ztombol/bats-assert), [bats-file](https://github.com/ztombol/bats-support) and [bats-support](https://github.com/ztombol/bats-support).
 These links include relevant documentation, such as syntax, which won't be discussed on this page.

 Example of calling the binary:

-`docker run --rm otomi/tools:1.4.10 bats bin/tests`
+`docker build --target test .`

 This example assumes tests exist in the container directory `otomi-core/bin/tests`.
 You can call bats with a directory as parameter and it will execute any `*.bats` file.